harp-tech/protocol/Device.md

     -      :d1, 0, 1
 ```

 Contains the minor firmware version number.
-The value is persistent and it is not changeable by the user.
+The value of this register is persistent and MUST NOT be changeable by the host.

-> **Warning**
+> [!WARNING]
 >
 > This register is deprecated in favor of `R_VERSION`.
-The value of this register is expected to be equal to the minor version of the `R_VERSION` **Firmware** version.
+The value of this register MUST be equal to the minor `FIRMWARE` version in `R_VERSION`.

 ### **`R_TIMESTAMP_SECOND` (U32) – System timestamp (seconds)**

 Address: `008`

 Contains the current system timestamp in whole seconds.
-The default value is `0` (Zero) and will increment one unit for each elapsed second.
+The default value is `0` and will increment one unit for each elapsed second.

 ```mermaid
 ---